grafana/pyroscope/docs/sources/configure-client/grafana-agent/go_pull.md

 # Set up Go profiling in pull mode

-In pull mode, the collector, whether Grafana Alloy or Grafana Agent (legacy), periodically retrieves profiles from Golang applications, specifically targeting the
+In pull mode, the collector, whether Grafana Alloy (preferred) or Grafana Agent (legacy), periodically retrieves profiles from Golang applications, specifically targeting the
 `/debug/pprof/*` endpoints.

 To set up Golang profiling in pull mode, you need to:

 1. Expose pprof endpoints
-2. Install a collector, either Grafana Alloy (preferred) or Grafana Agent
+2. Install a collector, either Grafana Alloy (preferred) or Grafana Agent (legacy)
 3. Prepare the collector's configuration file
 4. Start the collector